Jaay98/Mineria-de-Datos/README.md

 ##### Evaluation 1<a name="id6"></a>

-Developers
+Developers:
 Alvarez Yanez Jose Alonso
 Briseno Cota Raul Omar

 You should generate a scatter-plot that shows the